C-Dao/opencatd_worker/README.md

 > This Project use Cloudflare KV as backend database.

 ## Deploy
+>Before you begin, you need to have a Cloudflare account and be able to use Cloudflare Worker.
+Have a joy!
 ### 1. Git clone the repo and enter repo
 ```sh
  cd ./opencatd_worker